seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 ### SCENE V. Another chamber.

-*KING HENRY IV lying on a bed: CLARENCE, GLOUCESTER, WARWICK, and others in attendance*
+*KING HENRY IV lying on a bed: CLARENCE, GLOUCESTER, and WARWICK in attendance.*

 **KING HENRY IV**
 Let there be no noise made, my gentle friends;